 You what?
 Yes, you read that right — FODMAPs.
 It's an acronym that stands for "Fermentable Oligo-, Di-, Mono-saccharides And Polyols", and it refers to difficult-to-digest short-chain carbs.
 Because these foods are so poorly digested, they tend to cause gas, abdominal bloating and pain for a lot of people.

 Go gluten free

-Eating a gluten-free diet has become somewhat of a hype in recent times, and you should be aware that this kind of diet isn't usually advised to people who don't suffer from either celiac or gluten sensitivity, partially because going gluten free makes it harder to get all the nutrients and fiber you need.
+Eating a gluten-free diet has become somewhat of hype in recent times, and you should be aware that this kind of diet isn't usually advised to people who don't suffer from either celiac or gluten sensitivity, partially because going gluten free makes it harder to get all the nutrients and fiber you need.
 Endometriosis patients may be an exception to this rule, because a small study did indicate that three quarters of women with severe endometriosis experienced less pain after they had been gluten free for a year.